-Ensemble Vertebræ seeks to transcend boundaries with a multi-disciplinary artistic exchange based on the broad cultural backgrounds (Mexico, Argentina, Uruguay, France, England, Wales, Switzerland and Germany) of its members.
+Ensemble Vertebræ seeks to transcend boundaries with a multi-disciplinary artistic exchange based on the broad cultural backgrounds of its members,

 Founded in 2009 by the flautist Olivia Abreu and the pianist Anna Paolina Hasslacher, Ensemble Vertebræ presents chamber works for various formations.
 Its creative process is based on searching, premiering and furthering contemporary innovative repertoire in musical performances, projects in collaboration with other artistic disciplines, didactic concerts for children and young people, lectures and pedagogical workshops, as well as working closely with composers for novel pieces.

 Ensemble Vertebræ has worked with composers such as: Maurilio Cacciatore (ITA), Bruno Ducol (FRA), Alireza Farhang (IRN-FRA), Ivan Fedele (ITA), Beat Furrer (CHE/AUT), Luis de Pablo (ESP) and Iradj Sahbai (IRN-FRA), as well as with Latin American composers who have dedicated works to the Ensemble: Juan Arroyo (PER), Juan José Bárcenas (MEX), Javier Compeán (MEX), David Hernández-Ramos (MEX), José Luis Hurtado (MEX), Víctor Ibarra (MEX), Jeremías Iturra (CHL), Marisol Jiménez (MEX), Javier Muñoz-Bravo (CHL), Juan Pablo Muñoz (MEX) and Rodrigo Valdez-Hermoso (MEX).